 The program accepts applicants for study beginning in the freshman year.
 Students are admitted directly into the program curriculum at any point in Phase I of the curriculum.
 Transfer students may be admitted into the program at any point through the first three semesters on a competitive space-available basis.
 Transfer students are never directly admitted into the professional phase of the physician assistant program.
-The following courses must be taken at D'YouvilleCollege:BIO303(biochemistry), BIO 240 (human gross anatomy), and BIO 307 pathophysiology).
+The following courses must be taken at D'Youville College: BIO 303 (biochemistry), BIO 240 (human gross anatomy), and BIO 307 (pathophysiology).
 Credit may be given to transfer students who have satisfactorily completed these courses within 18 months prior to beginning the professional phase (Phase II).
-Qualified applicants are determined, via written application materials and personal interview, on the basis of several criteria: ability to master the rigorous academic content of the program, verbal and written communication skills, emotional maturity and understanding of and motivation to enter the profession. \\ All students (general and transfer) must show evidence of a minimum of 30 hours of direct patient contact.
+Qualified applicants are determined, via written application materials and personal interview, on the basis of several criteria: ability to master the rigorous academic content of the program, verbal and written communication skills, emotional maturity and understanding of and motivation to enter the profession. \\ All students (general and transfer) must show evidence of a minimum of 30 hours of direct patient contact to be considered for admission.